Global Lie-Tresse theorem: Abstract

 \section{Abstract}

-We prove a global algebraic version of the Lie-Tresse theorem which states that the algebra of differential invariants of an algebraic pseudogroup action on a differential equation is generated by a finite number of polynomial-rational differential invariants and invariant derivations. \footnote{MSC numbers: 53A55, 58H10; 35A30, 58A20.
-Keywords: algebraic group, pseudogroup action, rational invariant, differential invariant, invariant derivation, Tresse derivative, separation of orbits, Spencer cohomology.}
+We prove a global algebraic version of the Lie-Tresse theorem which states that the algebra of differential invariants of an algebraic pseudogroup action on a differential equation is generated by a finite number of rational-polynomial differential invariants and invariant derivations. \footnote{MSC numbers: 53A55, 58H10; 35A30, 58A20.
+Keywords: algebraic group, pseudogroup action, rational invariant, differential invariant, invariant derivation, Tresse derivative, differential syzygy, separation of orbits, Spencer cohomology.}